tee-lab/MOTHe-GUI/README.md

 3. We have also added a functionality with which you can play around with threshold values to see how different threshold values converts the image.
 Consider trying to determine the threshold value to suit your data.
 At the start of application, press the 'Determine threshold' button and play with the slider bar (0-255) to determine the approximate values between which the individual may be considered to be a keypoint by the blob detector.

+##Referencce:

+If you find this package interesting, relevant or use for your work (with or without modifications), please cite the following manuscript:

+**Rathore, Akanksha, Ananth Sharma, Nitika Sharma, Colin J. Torney, and Vishwesha Guttal.
+2023, “Multi-Object Tracking in Heterogeneous environments (MOTHe) for animal video recordings.”
+Accepted in PeerJ Life, bioRxiv**: https://www.biorxiv.org/content/10.1101/2020.01.10.899989v2.full

 <br>
 <img height="350" src="https://github.com/tee-lab/MOTHe-GUI/blob/master/gui_screenshots/determine_threshold.gif">